-KYC stands for 'know your customer,' and it is an effective way for an institution to confirm and thus verify a customer's authenticity.
-Before investing in various instruments, the customer must submit all KYC documentation.
+KYC stands for 'Know Your Customer,' and it is an effective way for an institution to confirm and thus verify a customer's identity.

-KYC verification processes are classified into two types.
-Both are equally good, and it is simply a matter of preference whether one prefers one over the other.
-Both of them are as follows:
+KYC verification processes can be classified into two types.
+Both are equally good, and it depends on the customer which one they prefer.
+The types are -

 Following the steps outlined below, Aadhaar OTP-based KYC online verification can be completed:

-Following submission, your KYC application will be verified and approved by the UIDAI (Unique Identification Authority of India) and the KRA.
-You can check the status by going to the KRA website and entering your PAN number.
+Following submission, your KYC application will be verified and approved by the UIDAI (Unique Identification Authority of India).

-Download the KYC form from the bank's, KYC Registration Agency's, or fund house's website.
+Download the KYC form from the bank's or KYC Registration Agency's website

-You may be asked to provide biometric information.
+You may be asked to provide biometric information there

 After submitting the KYC application, you will be assigned an application number.
 This number can be used to check the status of your KYC verification.